 Camper English is a spirits professional out of San Francisco.
 A writer, drinks judge, educator, speaker, and more, he’s also a proponent of good, clean ice.
 He says for most fixing drinks at home, frozen water is often not even considered part of the larger equation.

 “They’ll spend 60 bucks on bourbon or buy the top-shelf ginger beer and then toss some ugly ice into the glass that smells like the sausage rolls it’s stored next to,” he says of most home barkeeps.
 “But ice is not only something that going to make up 20% of the volume in a cocktail; it’s totally free to make unlimited quantities once you buy a tray or two.”

 How do you create better ice?
 For starters, protect it from other invasive fridge-dwelling things.“Ice is really porous, so any open food in the refrigerator or freezer will make it smell,” he adds.
-“Either keep your ice in Ziplocs or Tupperware or make sure all your food is in closed containers.
+“Either keep your ice or ice cube trays in Ziplocs or Tupperware or make sure all your food is in closed containers.
 It’s so gross to sip a glass of ice water and realize it tastes like pizza because you just threw the box in the fridge instead of a sealed container.
 Wrap it up!”